GravityKit/GravityView/readme.txt

 * Fixed: Product fields sometimes appeared twice in the Add Field field picker
 * Fixed: PHP warning when updating entries.
 Thanks for reporting, Werner!
 * Modified: Don't show CAPTCHA fields in Edit Entry
+* Fixed: "Trying to get property of non-object" bug when updating an entry connected to Gravity Forms User Registration

 __Developer Notes:__